 Welcome to the 2016 presidential campaign, underway well over a year ahead of time and already devolving into cartoonish absurdity, thanks to the loudmouth billionaire who leads the Republican fray.

 Donald Trump, with the help of his money and his ego, is exposing the absurdity of American politics like no one else I can remember.
 Whoosh!
 Gone is the protective veil of political correctness.
 Let’s hear it for naked cynicism!

-“When Mexico sends its people, they aren’t sending their best.
+“When Mexico sends its people, they’re not sending their best.
+They’re not sending you.
+They’re not sending you.
+They’re sending people that have lots of problems, and they’re bringing those problems with us.
 They’re bringing drugs.
 They’re bringing crime.
-They’re rapists and some, I assume, are good people.”
+They’re rapists.
+And some, I assume, are good people.”

 As far as I can tell, Trump is the unapologetic standard bearer of late-stage, theater-of-the-absurd American exceptionalism.
 He directly addresses the prerequisite for national identity: an enemy.
 Someone to hate.
 Someone to fear.
 This is nationalism; this is Republicanism.
 And Trump brings his own special twist to it: a gleeful American inclusiveness.

 And not a moment too soon, here in “post-racial” America.
 As Rick Perlstein astutely pointed out last month, Trump’s inflammatory, anti-Mexican, anti-immigrant announcement of the start of his presidential campaign — presenting a gift-wrapped enemy to the racist that secretly lurks in so many American hearts — was almost precisely juxtaposed with the immensely symbolic lowering of the Confederate flag in South Carolina.
 “And, immediately, Trump shot to the top of the Republican charts — with a bullet,” Perlstein wrote.